-In January 2021 the IASB issued amendments to IAS 1 Presentation of Financial Statements, to clarify its requirements for the presentation of liabilities as current or non-current in the consolidated statements of financial positions.
-The amendment is effective for periods beginning on or after January 1, 2023.
+In January 2020, the IASB issued amendments to IAS 1 Presentation of Financial Statements, to clarify its requirements for the presentation of liabilities as current or non-current in the consolidated statements of financial positions and clarify its requirements for the disclosure of Accounting Policies.
+In October 2022, the IASB issued amendments to IAS 1, which specify the classification and disclosure of a liability with covenants.
+Both amendments will be effective on January 1, 2024.